 He’d noticed the lack of rapport between Mabel and Oland.
-“I bet Oland would walk you up along the dam, if you ask sweet.”
-He chuckled.
+“I bet Oland’ll walk you up along the dam, if you ask sweet.”
+A knowing cackle.
 He tried catching Oland’s eye.

 Mabel stood suddenly and staggered from the blanket.
-George again lifted his plate, and stared down at it.
+George snatched his plate, and stared down at it.
 Oland blushed and clutched his stomach as though he retched in sympathy.
-She stumbled back, mortified and ashen.
+She stumbled back mortified, ashen.

 “Mabel, go lay down in the car.”

-Daisy said this, swigged the last of her orange soda…then flung the bottle towards the roadside ditch.
-Here George, edging the Ford to a stop, had come close to tipping it.
+Daisy said this, She swigged the last of her orange soda, then flung the bottle towards the roadside ditch.
+Here George, edging the Ford to a stop, had come close to tipping in.